-What about the alternative form that people use (where the word “right” is inserted in front)?
-The earliest I could find the form “right under your nose” is from a newspaper named The Sydney Morning Herald, November 1856:
+It is common for the word “right” to be inserted in front of this expression.
+The earliest I could find of ‘right under your nose’ is from the newspaper The Sydney Morning Herald, November 1856:

 “‘Well, have you detected my forgery?’ said he, with the greatest coolness, ‘No,’ replied the head expert laughing, ‘for a good reason—you never sent it.’
 ‘Why, there it lies right under your nose, the third to the left, and here is the original I took it from.'”

 In conclusion, this expression is at least 378 years old.
-If it goes back to the 1500s and its been said, then that would mean its over 400 years old.
+If it goes back to the 1500s as has been reported, then its over 400 years old.

 You will see a pair of sentences below.
-The first sentence will use the phrase.
-The second will show you how to say the same thing, but without the phrase.
+The first sentence uses the phrase.
+The second sentence shows how to say the same thing, but without the phrase.

-- Heather searched her house from top to bottom trying to find her car keys.
-She later noticed that they were in her pocket the whole time, right under her nose.
+- Heather searched her house from top to bottom for her car keys.
+She later found them in her jacket pocket; they were right under her nose.

 - Heather looked all over the house for her car keys.
-She soon realized that they were right in front of her, in her back pocket.
+Soon she realized they were right in front of her the entire time in her pockets.

 - My little brother asked me where the pizza cutter was.
 I told him it was under his nose, in the utensil drawer.

 - My brother was looking for the pizza cutter, so I told him its in an obvious location; the utensil drawer.